python-sdbus/python-sdbus/docs/asyncio_api.rst

     :param str property_name: Force specific property name instead of constructing it based on Python function name.

-    Properties have following methods:

-    .. py:decoratormethod:: setter(set_function)

-        Defines the setter function.
-        This makes the property read/write instead of read-only.

-        See example on how to use.

-    .. py:decoratormethod:: setter_private(set_function)

-        Defines the private setter function.
-        The setter can be called locally but property will be read-only from D-Bus.

-        Calling the setter locally will emit
-        :py:attr:`properties_changed <DbusInterfaceCommonAsync.properties_changed>`
-        signal to D-Bus.

-    .. py:method:: get_async()
-        :async:

-        Get the property value.

-        The property can also be directly ``await`` ed instead of calling this method.

-    .. py:method:: set_async(new_value)
-        :async:

-        Set property value.

     Example: ::

         from sdbus import DbusInterfaceCommonAsync, dbus_property_async